Admissions and Transfer Center

 Undergraduate Admission to Major Programs

 Undergraduate applicants are first approved for admission to the university.
-It is then the student’s responsibility to apply to the academic department in which he/she wishes to major, to the Daniel L. Goodwin College of Education if pursuing a teacher education program, and to the College of Business and Management if pursuing a business degree.
+It is then the student’s responsibility to apply to the academic department in which he/she wishes to major, to the Daniel L. Goodwin College of Education if pursuing a teacher education program, and to the College of Business and Technology if pursuing a business degree.

 The University requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.
-Students intending to major in business, education, or graphic design can declare a “Pre-major” until the program admission requirements to the College of Business and Management, Daniel L. Goodwin College of Education, or the BFA program are met.
+Students intending to major in business, education, or graphic design can declare a “Pre-major” until the program admission requirements to the College of Business and Technology, Daniel L. Goodwin College of Education, or the BFA program are met.